-You will need adapters to slip onto your appliance plugs so that they will fit into the electrical sockets in Kenya.
-If you are traveling to more than one country, you may need additional adapters.
-Therefore, you may wish to play it safe and bring a kit of adapters, or a single adapter that has several plug options.
-These adapters are available online and in many sporting goods stores, luggage stores and other retailers selling travel gear.
+Either way, you will need adapters to slip onto your appliance plugs so that they will fit into the electrical sockets in Southern Africa.
+There are a number of adapters that you may need as you travel throughout Southern Africa.
+Therefore, you may wish to play it safe and bring a kit of adapters which are available in many luggage stores and other retailers selling travel gear.